desmodev/desmodev.github.io/_pages/about.md

 Contact me via [email](mailto:des@contentmonkey.com.au) or [phone](tel:+:0421733892) to discuss your requirements.

-HDR students may find the following posts helpful for preparing your thesis:
+HDR students may find the following posts helpful in preparing your thesis:

 <div class="post">
            <ul>